 Data protection FAQs

-In this update, we frame the Proposed Deal in a practical context by using some data protection FAQs to compare what businesses can expect from a data protection perspective, as at 11pm UK time on Friday, 29 March 2019 (the “Exit Date”), under each of the following foreseeable Brexit scenarios:
+In this update, we use some data protection FAQs to compare what businesses can expect from a data protection perspective, as at 11pm UK time on Friday, 29 March 2019 (the “Exit Date”), under each of the following foreseeable Brexit scenarios:

-- No deal scenario: the UK leaves the EU without the Proposed Deal having been approved, for example because the Proposed Deal is rejected by the UK House of Commons; and
+- No deal scenario: the UK leaves the EU without the Proposed Deal (or any other deal) having been approved; and

 - No Brexit scenario: the UK does not leave the EU on the Exit Date (for example, the two year period under Article 50 is extended or a second referendum overturns the earlier vote);